siffiejoe/lua-moon/README.md

-registers all metamethods. `moon_flag_new_SUFFIX` pushes a userdata representing the given value to the top of the Lua stack, while `moon_flag_get_SUFFIX` returns the corresponding enum value from a userdata on the Lua stack.
+registers all metamethods. `moon_flag_new_SUFFIX` pushes a userdata representing the given value to the top of the Lua stack, while `moon_flag_get_SUFFIX` returns the corresponding enum value from a userdata on the Lua stack (or raises an error).

 ###                         `moon_dlfix.h`                         ###